-Libyan city buries thousands in mass graves after flood, while mayor says death toll could triple
+Libyan city buries thousands in mass graves after flood as mayor says death toll could triple

 “If there would have been a normal operating meteorological service, they could have issued the warnings,” World Meteorological Organization head Petteri Taalas told reporters in Geneva.
 “The emergency management authorities would have been able to carry out the evacuation.”

-The WMO said earlier this week that the National Meteorological Center had issued warnings 72 hours before the flooding, notifying all governmental authorities by e-mail and through media.
-It was not immediately clear whether or how those warnings were acted upon.
+The WMO said earlier this week that the National Meteorological Center had issued warnings 72 hours before the flooding, notifying all governmental authorities by email and through media.

+Officials in eastern Libya warned the public about the coming storm but did not suggest the dams could collapse or present an evacuation plan.

 HOW DOES CONFLICT IN LIBYA AFFECT THE DISASTER?

 The startling devastation reflected the storm’s intensity, but also Libya’s vulnerability.
-Oil-rich Libya has been divided between rival governments for most of the past decade — one in the east, the other in the west — and one result has been widespread neglect of infrastructure.
+Oil-rich Libya has been divided between rival governments for most of the past decade — one in the east, the other in the capital, Tripoli — and one result has been widespread neglect of infrastructure.

-The dams that collapsed outside Derna were built in the 1970s and have not been maintained for years, local media reported.
+The two dams that collapsed outside Derna were built in the 1970s.
+A report by a state-run audit agency in 2021 said the dams had not been maintained despite the allocation of more than 2 million euros for that purpose in 2012 and 2013.

+Libya’s Tripoli-based Prime Minister Abdul Hamid Dbeibah acknowledged the maintenance issues in a Cabinet meeting Thursday and called on the Public Prosecutor to open an urgent investigation into the dams’ collapse.

 The disaster brought a rare moment of unity, as government agencies across the country rushed to help the affected areas.

-Note: This story has been corrected to show that the Derna mayor’s name is Abdel-Moneim al-Ghaithi, not Abdel-Raham al-Ghaithi.